 In 2011, a new program called EcoRewards was introduced to Bartholomew County for businesses to receive curbside service for all recyclable materials.
 Owned by the same company as Paper Retriever, the EcoRewards Recycling Program is aimed to help "green" businesses.
 In August of 2014, Ray's Trash Service bought out the Indianapolis market and took over the program.
 Ray's helps clients redirect waste and disposal costs to minimize the impact on the environment.
 The EcoRewards Program collects and recycles paper, plastics (#1-#7), cardboard, aluminum and steel cans at each business.
 There is a cost for the service, however, a rebate is offered each month for the volume recycled.
 This helps businesses trim down on their waste disposal expenses and help the environment at the same time.
 Currently, there are 13 participating in the program: Apex Tools, Columbus Child Care Center, Estep & Company, LHP Software, Mount Healthy Elementary, Parkside Elementary, Ricoh USA, Rockcreek Elementary, St. Paul Early Childhood Ministry, Sunright America, Taylorsville Elementary, BCSWMD-Nashville Rd. and Verizon.
-In 2016, the EcoRewards program collected 252,000 pounds of material that were recycled.
+In 2017, the EcoRewards program collected 251,600 which is down slightly from 252,000 pounds of material that were recycled in 2016.